14sammie41/samantha-spencer/README.md

 *IMGonline.com was used to pull the key colours out of the gaming.jpeg file.
 These colours were used to create the Root colours.
 *Google Fonts used to import two font styles into the style.css file.
 Both fonts were attributed to the Root in CSS making the styles uniform accross the site.
 *Font Awesome used to import icons for social links in the footer section.
 Will most likely be used elsewhere too.
+*Favicon.io used to create a simple favicon with the correct colours and fonts as used throughout the site.
+Then linked to each page.

 ### Installing